frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 The wind met me halfway to the Six Sisters, restless and sly.
 At first, it was gentle, threading playfully through my hair and snapping at the edges of my hood.
 But as the land began to slope upward beneath my boots, so did the wind’s mood change.
 It tugged harder, sharp and impatient, as if testing whether it could pull me back or push me onward.

 By the second day, its playful nature had vanished entirely.
 The mountains rose jagged and solemn ahead, their rocky faces indifferent, their uppermost peaks capped faintly with snow that glinted in the weak light.
-I climbed carefully, my footing deliberate, each breath drawn thinner as though the air itself were shrinking.
+I climbed carefully, moving with deliberate steps, each breath drawn thinner as though the air itself were shrinking.
 At times, the wind screamed between the crags, a wild and furious thing.
-There was no question about whose domain I had stepped into.
-The wind wasn’t just weather here; it was alive, a raw force that questioned my right to trespass.
+There was no question about whose domain I had entered.
+Here, the wind was not just part of the weather.
+It was alive, a raw force that seemed to question my right to trespass.

 Each night on the mountainside, I found myself beneath a blanket of stars so wide it seemed as though the world might collapse under their weight.
 I huddled beneath my blanket, my body aching from hours of climbing, my thoughts circling themselves like a hungry hawk.
 The wind howled in the night, singing its secrets I was too deaf to hear.
 What did I think I would learn?
 Did the wind even have a secret, or had I left Imre chasing ghosts of my own imagining?

 The ascent grew steeper with each passing day.
 By the third morning, I felt utterly alone.
 The trees had long fallen away, leaving only jagged stone and patches of black ice that glared up at me from the ground like unkind mirrors.
 I measured my breath in shallow bursts, each careful step anchoring me to the moment.

-It was on that morning—when the wind was sharpest, the air cold enough to sting at my cracked lips—that something happened.
+On that morning, when the wind was sharpest and the air cold enough to sting at my cracked lips, something happened.

 I had stopped to rest on a rocky ledge, perched precariously far above the world I had risen from.
 The wind clawed at me with ferocity, battering my chest and legs, blinding me by whipping my hair into my eyes.
 And then, suddenly, it stopped.

 The absence was so sharp it startled me, as if the world had exhaled once and held its breath in anticipation.
 My heart pounded in my chest.
-The wind didn’t vanish entirely, not a retreat, but a pause—still and deliberate.
+The wind didn’t vanish entirely.
+It wasn’t a retreat, but rather a pause that felt still and deliberate.
 Something brushed my cheek then, soft and faint, not forceful or cruel.
-Its touch wasn’t tender, but it wasn’t angry, either.
-I could not name what it was, only that I felt something beneath it—a recognition or the suggestion of one.
+Its touch wasn’t tender, but it wasn’t angry either.
+I could not name what it was, only that I felt something beneath it.
+There was a recognition, or at least the suggestion of one.

 The thread hummed just out of reach.
 For the first time, I didn’t try to pull it closer.
 I simply listened.